The author is a guitarist and bassist with over 35 years of experience as a musician.

 It wasn’t long ago that metal players basically had one serious choice when it came to an amp: Marshall.
 There is a good reason for that too.
 That Marshall roar almost single-handedly shaped the sound of hard rock and metal throughout the 70s and 80s, and even today there are many guitarists who will play nothing else.

 But there was also a time when you had to put a distortion pedal in front of your Marshall in order to get the high-gain sounds you needed for heavy music.
 Those days are long gone, and today and Marshall DSL series have the sound you need straight out of the box.

 While they are of similar size and power, don’t think the DSL40 is analogous to the 6505+ 112.
 You get plenty of distortion from the Marshall, but it isn’t the same type of high-gain extreme monster.
 In my opinion, this amp is better suited for classic metal and hard rock players, though, with a little tweaking, modern extreme metal guitarists may be just fine with it.

-Forty watts of power comes at you via one ECC83 and a pair of EL34 power amp tubes and three ECC83 preamp tubes.
+Forty watts of power come at you via one ECC83 and a pair of EL34 power amp tubes and three ECC83 preamp tubes.
 There are two channels: Classic gain and Ultra Gain.
 As a metal player, you can guess which channel you are going to want to use most often!

 Both channels are controlled by a three-band EQ, and there are a few tone-shaping switches such as Clean/Crunch of the Classic Channel, Lead1/Lead2 on the Ultra Channel, a pair of Master Volume controls and a Tone Shift switch for a modified EQ scoop.

 If you are into anything from old-school ‘Priest to old-school Metallica the Marshall DSL40 is a great choice.
 Modern players may dig it too, but really this amp gets my top recommendation for those looking for more of a classic, British metal sound.